SWATCH Back to 1984 Bioceramic

-The Maison Rado used ageless and timeless colours to make its nine models (four of which were presented in the Frank Sans C video about ceramic watches) that match the nine groups of shades.
-In collaboration with Les Couleurs TM Le Corbusier, Rado met the challenge and managed to recreate the exact same shades on ceramic, a very resistant material that now part of the Maison’s DNA.
+The Maison Rado used ageless and timeless colours to make its nine models that match the nine groups of shades.
+Frank Sans C presented four of these models in his video about ceramic watches.
+In collaboration with Les Couleurs TM Le Corbusier, Rado met the challenge and managed to recreate the exact same shades on ceramic.
+Which is a very resistant material that is now part of the Maison’s DNA.

 Cream white, iron grey, spectacular ultramarine, slightly greyed English green, pale Sienna, grey brown natural umber, sunshine yellow, luminous pink… the True Thinline Les CouleursTM Le Corbusier watches are produced in limited editions of 999 pieces per colour.
 Not everyone will be able to get one!